tstellanova/analogulator/README.md

 Samples for injecting signals that emulate an analog sensor, using embedded hardware.

+# Build and Run

+Once you have your development environment setup (see below), running on an stm32f4 target (with TRNG) is as simple as:

+- `cargo rb reproducible` (uses software PRNG and doesn't require a hardware TRNG peripheral)
+- `cargo rb dac_out` (requires TRNG and DAC peripherals)

 # Development Environment

 This project was built using a `cargo-generate` [template](https://github.com/knurling-rs/app-template):